bio-tools/biotoolsDocs/curators_guide.rst

 **An application or suite with a graphical user interface, providing an integrated environment for data analysis which includes or may be extended with any number of functions or tools.
 Includes workflow systems, platforms, frameworks etc.**

 - describe the attributes of the workbench as a whole, not (typically) individual tools or functions provided by it
-- individual tools provided by the workbench, especially where these tools are indepepdently available, should be registered as separate entries
+- individual tools included in the workbench, especially where these tools are indepepdently available, should be registered as separate entries
+- individual functions provided by the workbench, especially where these are not independently available, should each be described in their own `function <http://biotools.readthedocs.io/en/latest/curators_guide.html#function>`_
 - entries for the workbench itself and it's component tools can be associated by annotatong them as part of a common ``collection <http://biotools.readthedocs.io/en/latest/curators_guide.html#collection>`_

 .. tip:: If you are considering to register a complicated workbench with many tools or functions, it is a good idea to discuss this first with the `bio.tools admin <mailto:registry-support@elixir-dk.org>`_.